matteobin/fondomerende/README.md

 While on maintenance Fondo Merende website and API will show a brief message explaning that the service is not available at the moment, but it should be back in short time.
 It's useful if you need to make some code changes directly on your production server, if you have to edit the database, or obviously if you are updating the software.

 #### APCU\_INSTALLED
 It defines if APCu is installed.
-Set it to `true` to activate caching of CSS, translations and images.
+Set it to `true` to activate caching of translations and images.
 **As the option name says, to use cached assets you must have APCu installed.**

 #### CLEAN\_URLS